hofstadter-io/hof-starter-kit/README.md

 You should be able to develop `hof-starter-kit` without a full development setup.
+Most work will happen from the `studios-app` directory.

-You will need three repos:
+First, you will need three repos:

 - geb
 - hof-starter-kit